Gyūdon: History

 By the 1890s, gyūmeshi had already become popular in Tokyo, but was yet unknown in other places such as Kyoto or Osaka.
-In 1899, Eikichi Matsuda opened the first Yoshinoya restaurant, at the fish market in Tokyo's Nihonbashi district.
+In 1899, Eikichi Matsuda opened the first Yoshinoya restaurant at the fish market in Tokyo's Nihonbashi district, serving a dish known as gyūnabe-bukkake (牛鍋ぶっかけ, lit. "gyūnabe poured [over rice]").
 Gyūdon, under the moniker kamechabu, were also being sold in food stands (yatai) in the streets of Ueno and Asakusa.

-Originally disparaged as working-class food, gyūdon experienced a surge in popularity that transcended class boundaries in the aftermath of the Great Kantō Earthquake of 1923, when it was one of the food items readily available to the citizens of a devastated Tokyo.
+Initially regarded as food for the lower classes, gyūdon's social image changed dramatically following the Great Kantō Earthquake of 1923, when it was one of the food items readily available to residents of Tokyo.
+A Yomiuri Shimbun article dated December 10th of the same year, headlined "The Whole Nation Ate Gyūdon" (天下をあげて喰つた牛丼, Tenka o agete kutta gyūdon), reported on the dish's booming popularity.
 It was around this time that gyūdon evolved further into its present form: a bowl of rice topped with thin slices of beef with onions (tamanegi).

 Although some establishments still offer gyūdon with a sukiyaki-like topping (i.e. containing ingredients such as shirataki or tofu), the dish as served in most major food chains nowadays simply consist of rice, beef and onions.